 One of the types of taxes that many people do not understand is the capital gains tax.
-The capital gains tax in Pennsylvania is levied on the net gain from the sale of a personal asset.
+The capital gains tax in Philadelphia is levied on the net gain from the sale of a personal asset.
 What does this mean?
 It means that you must pay a percentage of your profit in taxes.

 If you have questions about whether you may owe capital gains tax or how much you may have to pay, an experienced attorney can help.